Andrew Vaughn Player Props: White Sox vs. Dodgers

 Andrew Vaughn At The Plate

-- Vaughn has 19 doubles, a triple, eight home runs and 23 walks while hitting .248.
+- Vaughn is hitting .248 with 19 doubles, a triple, eight home runs and 24 walks.

+- Vaughn will look to extend his four-game hitting streak.
+He's batting .263 with one homer in his last outings.

-- Vaughn has driven home a run in 24 games this season (36.9%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on four occasions..
+- In 24 games this year (36.4%), Vaughn has picked up an RBI, and in 11 of those games (16.7%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 25 of 65 games this season, and more than once 3 times.
+- He has scored in 26 games this year (39.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.